-A deposition is a common part of a personal injury lawsuit.
+What happens at a deposition?
+A deposition is an interview under oath.
 It occurs during the discovery phase when the attorneys from opposing sides gather evidence and information from each other regarding the case.
 Either lawyer can request a deposition with the other party’s client.

 What Is a Deposition?

 A deposition is a means of gathering evidence from a witness.
 The witness can be the plaintiff, the defendant, a healthcare provider, or an expert witness.
 The person being deposed and their attorney meets with the person who has requested the deposition and other interested parties, including the plaintiff and defendant and their respective attorneys.
 The meeting could take place in a law firm conference room or another agreed-upon location.
 A court reporter will be present, recording everything that is said.
 The reporter will create a transcript of the entire proceeding later.